 Really anywhere you’d use a chipotle hot sauce, Kentuxican Bourbon Hot Sauce can handily sub in.
 I tried it on eggs, pizza, and wings — all delicious.

-And because of its BBQ sauce roots, Kentuxican makes a great (albeit thinner) BBQ-style dipping sauce.
+And because of its BBQ sauce roots, Kentuxican Hot Sauce makes a great (albeit thinner) BBQ-style dipping sauce.
 If you’re looking for a little more oomph for those chicken fingers or nuggets, look no further.
 And it’s excellent with pork.

 And of course, let’s not overlook burgers and fries.
 That bourbon-sweet and smoky flavor would turn a burger into something a ton more memorable.